Damenly/coreelec/README.md

+# CoreELEC for Phicomm N1

+# Upgrade
+Put the update package(CoreELEC-Amlogic-ng.arm-xxx.tar) in /storage/.update/, then reboot.

 # CoreELEC

 CoreELEC is a 'Just enough OS' Linux distribution for running the award-winning [Kodi](https://kodi.tv) software on popular low-cost hardware.
 CoreELEC is a minor fork of [LibreELEC](https://libreelec.tv), it's built by the community for the community.
 [CoreELEC website](http://coreelec.org).